-29 Although the previous standards instructed reviewers to use visual analysis of changes in the outcome over time and across conditions to characterize the findings from an SCD, the new standards calculate and use a design-comparable effect size to characterize the findings.
+&lt;sup>29 Although the previous standards instructed reviewers to use visual analysis of changes in the outcome over time and across conditions to characterize the findings from an SCD, the new standards calculate and use a designcomparable effect size to characterize the findings.
 Reviewers will still use visual analysis to assess whether an SCD study is well-designed.
-To calculate a design-comparable effect size as described in Appendix D, HomVEE will use data presented in the study if possible, or (only if necessary) contact the study authors to request raw study data.
+To calculate a design-comparable effect size as described in Appendix D, HomVEE will contact the study authors to request raw study data or use data presented in the study if possible.